-The Pennsylvania Labor Relations Act (PLRA), which created the Board in 1937, encourages the peaceful resolution of private-sector industrial strife and unrest through collective bargaining between employers and their employees.
+The Pennsylvania Labor Relations Act (PLRA), which created the Board in 1937, encourages the peaceful resolution of private-sector industrial conflict and unrest through collective bargaining between employers and their employees.
+The National Labor Relations Act (NLRA), often referred to as the Wagner Act, passed in 1935, served as a precursor and model of the PLRA.
 The PLRA protects employees, employers, and labor organizations engaged in legal activities associated with the collective bargaining process.
-The Board's private-sector jurisdiction is now very limited and only consists of Pennsylvania-based employers and employees not covered by the National Labor Relations Act (NLRA), often referred to as the Wagner Act.
-Passed in 1935, the NLRA served as a precursor and model of the PLRA.
+The Board's private-sector jurisdiction is now very limited and only consists of Pennsylvania-based employers and employees not covered by the NLRA.

 Today, most of the Board's jurisdiction is in the public sector.
-The Public Employe Relations Act (PERA), enacted in 1970, extends collective bargaining rights to most public employees and employers at the state, county, and local government levels, and vests the Board with administrative authority to implement its provisions.
+The Public Employe Relations Act (PERA), enacted in 1970, extends collective bargaining rights to most public employees and employers at the state, county, and local government levels, and vests the Board with the authority to implement its provisions.

-A 1977 decision of the Pennsylvania Supreme Court further expanded the Board's jurisdiction in the public sector to include $\frac{\text{Act }111 \text{ of }1968}{\text{Mosc}}$ (Act 111), which grants collective bargaining rights to police officers and firefighters.
+A 1977 decision of the Pennsylvania Supreme Court further expanded the Board's jurisdiction in the public sector to include Act 111 of 1968 (Act 111), which grants collective bargaining rights to police officers and firefighters.